ashlynantoo/jobster/README.md

 ## Jobster

-A job application tracking website developed using react, redux tool kit, react query, react router and styled components.
+A job application tracking website developed using react, react router, redux tool kit, react query, and styled components.
+The user can add job applications, update the status of these job applications, and view all the applications.

 Demo - [Jobster](https://ashlynz-jobster.netlify.app)